FriendsOfREDAXO/feeds_github_markdown/README.md

 # Installation

 1. Download the GitHub-Feeds AddOn via installer from the REDAXO AddOn repository or from the releases section of this repository.
-2. Install the AddOn in your REDAXO backend using the AddOn manager.
+2. Install the AddOn in your REDAXO backend using the AddOn installer.

 # Usage